Israel Keyes: Adolescence

-Keyes was known to hunt "anything with a heartbeat" and later freely admitted to telling his peers within the Christian Israel Covenant Church that he'd skinned a live deer.
-As a result, he was ostracized by other children, with one girl recounting that Keyes's presence "made my skin crawl."
+The Keyes family eventually left The Ark for the Christian Israel Covenant Church, which also subscribed to white supremacist ideology.
+Keyes later described the church as militia-like.
+Keyes was known to hunt "anything with a heartbeat" and later told peers at the church that he had skinned a live deer.
+As a result, he was ostracized by other children.
+A former classmate later said that Keyes's presence "made my skin crawl".

-Keyes, who was by the age of 14, admitted to shooting at his neighbors houses with his BB gun, as well as starting fires in the woods.
-He also broke into houses with another youth, who subsequently avoided Keyes after witnessing him shoot an animal.
+Keyes, who was 1.88 m by the age of 14, admitted to shooting at his neighbors' houses with his BB gun, as well as starting fires in the woods.
+He also broke into houses with another youth, who later distanced himself from Keyes after witnessing him shoot an animal during one of their outings.
+Keyes later told investigators that by age 14 he believed some of his thoughts were "normal and okay" even though others did not, and said that he began isolating himself after others learned of his behavior.